aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-rich-text-format-1-9-rtf-format/annotation-features-supported-on-rich-text-import/_index.md

 You may need to accept tracked changes before saving to different formats or else the deleted revisions will still show up in the output document.

 Most revision types properly round-tripped to the appropriate formats.
-Currently only Insert and Delete revisions are made avaliable in the public API.
+Currently only Insert and Delete revisions are made available in the public API.
 Also Move and some Table revisions are unsupported.
-Additionally formatting changes are also unsupported.
+Additionally, formatting changes are also unsupported.

-These additonal features will be included in a future version as well as an API to easily retrieve revisions by author, date etc.
+These additional features will be included in a future version as well as an API to easily retrieve revisions by author, date etc.

 See the following links in the documentation for further information: